Educational institutions closing down from 26th

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Since the start of the second coronavirus wave lately, both the Centre and provinces had been uncertain whether to announce the routine winter vacation or not in the light of the student learning loss caused by the pandemic-induced campus closures in the last summer season.
+Since the start of the second coronavirus wave lately, both the centre and provinces had been uncertain whether to announce the routine winter vacation or not in light of the student learning loss caused by the pandemic-induced campus closures in the last summer season.

 The minister said educational institutions would decide if teachers needed to show up on campus or stay home to take classes.
 “We have recommended that board exams that were scheduled for March or April be pushed forward until May and June.
 This is because when educational institutions will reopen, students get time to complete their coursework.
 Also, there is a recommendation to postpone the new academic year, which begins in April in government schools, until August after the reduction of the next summer vacation,” he said.